 It's summer.
 The kids are out of school and it's time for the family vacation.
 While Florida is one of the top vacation destinations in the nation, summer travel in the Sunshine State can present some challenges—not the least among them is the heat, crowds, and budget-busting costs.
-If you're planning to travel in Florida during the summer, I've gathered some resources on the next few pages that address these challenges to help make your trip a little easier... and a whole lot more fun!
+If you're planning to travel in Florida during the summer, I've gathered some resources here that address these challenges to help make your trip a little easier... and a whole lot more fun!

 The Best Ways to Get to Florida